next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

   # If you set it to false, it will load mathjax / katex srcipt EVERY PAGE.
   per_page: true

-  # hexo-renderer-pandoc (or hexo-renderer-kramed) required for full MathJax support.
+  # hexo-renderer-pandoc is recommended for MathJax.
   mathjax:
     enable: true